to make you whole

 Careening down a zipline, whether at a commercial outfit or in a neighbor’s yard, can be very dangerous.
 As the study notes, some children have been known to suffer cracked skulls and brain bleeding after falling.Liability for Commercial Zipline Operators in Southern California

-While ziplining is a relatively new recreational activity, commercial zipline operators are required to abide by regulations, though admittedly those regulations are relatively thin at the present time.
+While ziplining is a relatively new recreational activity, commercial zipline operators are required to abide by regulations, though our San Diego zipline injury attorneys know that those regulations are relatively thin at the present time.
 A report in The Orange County Register noted that ziplines have become a “fast-growing adventure activity in Southern California,” and that these ziplines are located in many different types of terrain, including “forests, mountains, and canyons.”

 Paramount to a save zipline experience is safety equipment, and save use of that equipment.
 Rider should be safely harnessed, and have a fail-safe connection to the zipline, they should also be in helmets.
 There should also be a safe end to the ride, whether it culminates on the ground or some sort of landing platform.
 Most zipline injuries occur at the end of the ride as the rider is coming to a stop.Statute of Limitations for California Zipline Injuries

 How long do you have to file a zipline injury lawsuit?
-Generally speaking, California law has two-year a statute of limitations for most personal injury claims, including claims for injuries cause by ziplining.
-You should not wait to discuss your case with a zipline injury lawyer, however.
+Generally speaking, California law has a two-year statute of limitations for most personal injury claims, including claims for injuries cause by ziplining.
+You should not wait to discuss your case with a zipline injury lawyer in San Diego, however.
 The sooner you reach out to an experienced advocate, the faster the evidence can be gathered, and the faster you may be eligible to receive financial compensation for your damages.Contact a San Diego Zipline Injury Lawyer

-Walton Law Firm is currently evaluating zipline injury cases, and accepts cases throughout the Southern California region.
+Walton Law Firm is currently evaluating zipline injury cases, and accepts cases throughout the Southern California region, including Los Angeles, San Diego, Orange, Riverside, San Bernardino, and Imperial County.
 If you were injured in a zipline accident, contact the Walton Law Firm today about your case for free of charge.